-The General Fund intergovernmental revenues increased from the prior year by \$270,665 with a corresponding increase in operating expenditures of \$184,971.
-This resulted from federal grant carryover funds spent mostly in professional services in the current year to carry out those grant-reimbursed tasks.
-Additionally, \$31,353 in debt service expenditures were reported in the current year for payment of the office lease in accordance with a new accounting standard for leases.
+The General Fund intergovernmental revenues decreased from the prior year by \$376,052 with a corresponding decrease in operating expenditures of \$404,971.
+This resulted from less federal grant funds spent mostly on professional services to carry out those grant-reimbursed tasks.
+Additionally, \$33,262 in debt service expenditures were reported in the current year for payment of the office lease.